jun000111/cdc_ml/README.md

 A production bot re-checks each customer's preferred day/time slots every few minutes and grabs slots that open up when other learners cancel.
 Polling is cheap per-poll but adds up.
 This model scores upcoming polls so we keep only the high-value ones.

-The key wrinkle: the signal is **supply-side**.
-A slot appears only when someone cancels, so the question isn't "does the customer want this slot" (they already said so) but "is a matching slot likely to free up around now."
-That makes it a problem about *when* polls happen and *how wide* a customer's preferences are.

 Full writeup is in `4.01-report`; this is the summary.

 ## Data